firebase/quickstart-ios/analytics/README.md

-# Google Analytics for Firebase Quickstart
+main# Google Analytics for Firebase Quickstart

 This Firebase quickstart is written in Swift and showcases how Firebase Analytics can provide insight on app usage and user engagement.
 You can read more